mwtuni/infofactagents/README.md

 4. **Trustworthiness scores and explanations** are generated and sent back to the user.
 5. The results are presented via the **Gradio interface** or the API, depending on the user's interaction method.

-This architecture enables **InfoGenAI** to perform zero-shot classification of news articles, analyzing their trustworthiness without requiring pre-labeled datasets.
+This architecture enables **InfoFactAgents** to perform zero-shot classification of news articles, analyzing their trustworthiness without requiring pre-labeled datasets.
 It ensures reliability and flexibility in evaluating news content.